JanssenProject/jans/docs/admin/reference/database/cb-config.md

 # Couchbase ORM persistence layer

 The recommended Couchbase version is 7.x.
 This DB should be installed before installing Jans.
-After running Jans setup administrator should provide user/password with role which allowto  create buckets and import initial data and configuration.
+After running Jans setup administrator should provide user/password with role which allow to create buckets and import initial data and configuration.

 During installation setup generates default **/etc/jans/conf/jans-couchbase.properties** and creates required buckets in DB with initial data set.

 ![](../../../assets/database-cb-buckets.jpg)

+## Configuration properties

-The list of specific for Couchbase default setting of `jans-couchbase.properties`:
+List of specific for Couchbase default setting from `jans-couchbase.properties`:

 ```
 servers: localhost